-The annual Break by the Lake Conference for Student Service Personnel will be held on Friday, September 26, 2014 at Lake Logan Episcopal Center in Canton, NC.
-Registration begins August 11, 2014 through the Counseling Programs at Western Carolina University.
+The annual Break by the Lake Conference for Student Service Personnel will be held on Friday, October 2, 2015 at Lake Logan Episcopal Center in Canton, NC.
+Registration begins August 24, 2015 through the Counseling Programs at Western Carolina University.
 Join us for $35.00 early registration!

 We hope you can make plans to join us this year as we learn in a place of beauty while rejuvenating and connecting with others.